NOAAS David Starr Jordan

-R/V Ocean Starr (formerly US FWS David Starr Jordan and NOAAS David Starr Jordan (R444)) is an American research vessel.
-She was in the United States Fish and Wildlife Service's Bureau of Commercial Fisheries fleet from 1966 to 1970 as US FWS David Starr Jordan.
-The ship later served under the National Oceanic and Atmospheric Administration (NOAA) from 1970 to 2010.
+NOAAS David Starr Jordan (R444) was an American fisheries research vessel in commission in the National Oceanic and Atmospheric Administration (NOAA) from 1970 to 2010.
+She previously was in the United States Fish and Wildlife Service's Bureau of Commercial Fisheries fleet from 1966 to 1970 as US FWS David Starr Jordan.

 After the conclusion of David Starr Jordan′s NOAA career, Stabbert Maritime purchased her, renovated her, and placed her in service as the oceanographic research vessel R/V Ocean Starr.

 NOAAS David Starr Jordan

 Construction and commissioning

 David Starr Jordan was built for the U.S. Fish and Wildlife Service by the Christy Corporation at Sturgeon Bay, Wisconsin.
 She was launched on 19 December 1964, delivered on 5 November 1965, and commissioned into service in the Fish and Wildlife Service's Bureau of Commercial Fisheries on 8 January 1966 as US FWS David Starr Jordan in a ceremony at San Diego, California.
 She later was transferred to NOAA and became NOAAS David Starr Jordan (R 444) in the NOAA fleet.